Biden campaign bus ambush in Central Texas could get mention in Trump impeachment trial

 At the time, President Trump responded to KVUE and Austin-American Statesman reporter Tony Plohetski's tweet about the investigation of the incident saying, "In my opinion, these patriots did nothing wrong.
 Instead, the FBI & Justice should be investigating the terrorists, anarchists, and agitators of ANTIFA, who run around burning down our Democrat run cities and hurting our people!"

 Even though the Texas caravan incident happened nine weeks before the Jan.
-6 Capitol siege, the U.S. House will seemingly include the incident in their argument that Trump incited the violence that led to the riot in Washington D.C.
+6 Capitol siege, the U.S. House included the incident in their argument that Trump incited the violence that led to the riot in Washington, D.C.

 “October 30, when a caravan of his supporters in Texas attacked a bus full of Biden campaign workers, nearly running it off the road, President Trump tweeted a stylized video of the caravan and captioned it, ‘I LOVE TEXAS!’
 Days later, he declared that ‘these patriots’—who could easily have killed a busload of innocent campaign staff—’did nothing wrong,'” the House trial memorandum reads.